rajbooth/Hash-Stats/docs/API.md

 https://westlondonhasn.com/wp-json/wlh/v1/

 ## Endpoint implementation
-All the endpoints fefied for the Hash Stats functionality are derived by extendign the base WordPress REST API.
+All the endpoints defined for the Hash Stats functionality are derived by extending the base WordPress REST API.
+They make use of the *wpdb* class and its various methods to manage the database connection and to retrieve, insert or update
 ## REST Endpoints

 ### hashers